The blog turns eleven today!

 This birthday marks almost a year since I took over editorial responsibilities at SI from founder Lisa Wade, and running this blog is a blast.
 A big thank you to Lisa and to all of our readers, old and new!

 P.S.
 Do you use SocImages in the classroom?
 Are you looking for new ways to get news about your research out into the world?
-If you are a faculty member who likes the work, you can bring SI to your department!Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+If you are a faculty member who likes the work, you can bring SI to your department!Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston (Fall, 2019).
 You can follow him on Twitter.